hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-step-2.md

  "children": [
     //First step after the selection of the INSTALLER roles is to fill out the VC form.
     {
-      //"requestVcDocument" - a type of the block which creates a form from the schema, and sends the document to the server.
+      //"requestVCDocumentBlock" - a type of the block which creates a form from the schema, and sends the document to the server.
-      "blockType": "requestVcDocument",
+      "blockType": "requestVCDocumentBlock",
       "tag": "add_new_installer_request",
       "defaultActive": true,
       "permissions": [